 Our attorneys shared their experiences at both a Boca Real Estate Investors Club (BRIC) meeting and a NTLA Tax Deed Investment Group meeting in Washington DC.

 The attendees at the BRIC meeting were predominantly local real estate investors.
-The presentation was geared toward Tax Deed/Lien investing 101 education for new or aspiring investors in the tax sale industry.
+The presentation was geared toward Tax Deed/Lien Investing 101 education for new or aspiring investors in the tax sale industry.

-Questions from the attendees such as the general cost to get started in the tax deed investing business, the risks involved, and how to make their first steps in the right direction made it clear there was considerable interest.
+Megan Schmidt covered the specifics of the our service, and Paul went on to discuss tax deeds as an investment in general and clarified the difference in our certificates and quiet title action suits.
+Questions from the attendees included the general cost to get started in the tax deed investing business, the risks involved, and how to make their first steps in the right direction made it clear there was considerable interest.

-The BRIC meeting happened to fall back-to-back with another event where Paul Krasker traveled to Washington DC to present in front of the NTLA Tax Deed Investor Group, which he chairs.
+Following BRIC, Paul Krasker traveled to Washington DC to present in front of the NTLA Tax Deed Investor Group, which he chairs.